YogeshxSaini/DevOps-Journey-Notes/Docker/Notes/2. Docker Run/README.md

 | `-e`	        | Set an environment variable                                       |
 | `--name`	    | Give the container a name                                         |
 | `--rm`	    | Automatically remove the container when it stops                  |

+>Use the --network option to specify the network to use for the container.
+Use the --restart option to specify the restart policy for the container.

 ```bash
 docker run <image_name>:<tag>                   # if the image is offical